awsdocs/amazon-connect-user-guide/doc_source/contactflow.md

 1. Under **Interact**, add a **Loop prompts** block to provide a message to the caller when the call is transferred, then every X seconds or minutes while the call is in the queue\.

+1. Select the **Loop prompts** block to display the settings for the block\.

+1. Choose **Add another prompt to the loop**\.

 1. Under **Prompts**, do one of the following:
-   + Choose **Audio recording** in the drop\-down, then select the audio recording to use as the prompt\.
+   + Choose **Audio recording** in the drop\-down menu, then select the audio recording to use as the prompt\.
-   + Choose **Text to Speech** in the drop\-down, then enter text to use for the prompt in the **Enter text to be spoken** field\.
+   + Choose **Text to Speech** in the drop\-down menu, then enter text to use for the prompt in the **Enter text to be spoken** field\.

+1. To set an interrupt, choose the **Interrupt every** check box, then enter a value for the interrupt interval, and then choose a unit, either **Minutes** or **Seconds**\.

+1. Choose **Save**\.

 1. Connect the block to the **Entry point** block in the contact flow\.

 1. Under **Terminate/Transfer**, drag a **Transfer to queue** block onto the designer\.

-1. Choose the title of the block to display the settings for the block, then choose the **Transfer to queue** tab\.
+1. Select the title of the block to display the settings for the block, then choose the **Transfer to queue** tab\.

 1. Under **Queue to check**, choose **Select a queue**, then select the queue to transfer calls to\.

-   Alternatively, you can choose **Use attribute**, then reference an attribute to specify the queue\.
+   Alternatively, choose **Use attribute**, then reference an attribute to specify the queue\.
 If you use an attribute to set the queue, the value must be the queue ARN\.

 1. Choose **Save**\.

 1. Connect the **Loop prompt** block to the **Transfer to queue** block\.

-1. Add additional blocks to complete the contact flow as appropriate for your use case, such as the blocks to check queue status or metrics, then choose **Save**\.
+1. Add additional blocks to complete the contact flow that you require, such as the blocks to check queue status or metrics, then choose **Save**\.

    The contact flow is not active until you publish it\.

 **Important**
 To successfully complete the call transfer to another queue, you must include a block after the **Transfer to queue** block and connect the **Success** branch to it\.
-For example, use an **End flow / Resume prompt** block to end the contact flow\.
+For example, use an **End flow / Resume** block to end the contact flow\.
 The flow does not end until the call is picked up by an agent\.

 ## Contact Flow Logs<a name="contact-flow-logs"></a>